danclay/wumpus-navy/packages/eris-fleet/README.md

     }
 }
 ```
-**Make sure your bot file extends BaseClusterWorker!**
+**Make sure your bot file extends BaseClusterWorker and uses super()!**
 The bot above will respond with "Pong!" when it receives the command "!ping".

 ## Services

 You can create services for your bot.
 Services are workers which do not interact directly with Eris.
 Services are useful for processing tasks, a central location to get the latest version of languages for your bot, custom statistics, and more!
-[Read the IPC docs](https://danclay.github.io/wumpus-navy/classes/IPC.html) for what you can access and do with services. **Note that services always start before the clusters.
-Clusters will only start after all the services have started.** [More details](https://danclay.github.io/wumpus-navy/classes/BaseServiceWorker.html)
+[Read the IPC docs](https://danclay.github.io/wumpus-navy/classes/wumpus_carrier.IPC.html) for what you can access and do with services. **Note that services always start before the clusters.
+Clusters will only start after all the services have started.**

-To add a service, add the following to the options you pass to the fleet:
+To add a service, add the following to the options you pass to the Fleet constructor:

 ```js
 const options = {